Self-Employment Tax On Foreign Income – What Expats & Nomads Should Know

 Do you live abroad or travel the world and work for yourself?
 Don’t overlook self-employment tax on foreign income!

-A common misconception among expats and nomads is that the first roughly $100,000 of income is completely tax-free in the US under the Foreign Earned Income Exclusion (FEIE).
+A common misconception among expats and nomads is that the first $100,000 of income is completely tax-free in the US under the Foreign Earned Income Exclusion (FEIE).
 This is however only partially true.

 The FEIE lets you exclude income from income tax.
 It does not get you out of paying self-employment tax on foreign income when working as a freelancer, independent contractor, or sole proprietor abroad.